-We continue to provide robust, externally assessed, independent standards for social enterprise, which enable social enterprises to demonstrate their credibility as commercially sustainable businesses that are creating real social impact.
+We have developed a comprehensive pathway for social enterprises of all sizes to reach recognised standards of good practice and excellence.
+Our broadening portfolio of robust, externally assessed, independent standards enable social enterprises to demonstrate their credibility as commercially sustainable businesses that are creating real social impact.

 3) What has changed and what benefits have been realised as a result of your actions?

-- 84% agreed we are achieving our mission of assuring the social enterprise business model remains ethical, credible and commercial through accreditation
+- 85% of respondents said Social Enterprise Mark CIC assures the social enterprise business model remains ethical, credible and commercial

 4) How do you and other people know your aims are being achieved?
 Or how will you know?